Ayaginu-Sue/PureWriter/README-en.md

 Pure Writer currently supports Cloud Backup with WebDAV, Dropbox and Google Drive.

 In theory, any cloud drive providers that supports WebDAV are supported.
-You can choose TeraCloud from Japan, Yandex Disk from Russia, and Box (box.com) from the United States, as they supports WebDAV.
+You can choose TeraCloud from Japan and Yandex Disk from Russia, as they supports WebDAV.

 ## Cannot turn off automatic backup